ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - {{model}} describes how the API model of Transport Services architecture differs from traditional socket-based APIs.
 Specifically, it offers asynchronous event-driven interaction, the use of messages for data transfer, and the flexibility to use different transport protocols and paths without requiring major changes to the application.

-- {{requirements}} explains the fundamental requirements for a Transport Services implementation.
+- {{requirements}} explains the fundamental requirements for a Transport Services system.
 These principles are intended to make sure that transport protocols can continue to be enhanced and evolve without requiring significant changes by application developers.

 - {{concepts}} presents a diagram showing the Transport Services architecture and defines the concepts that are used by both the API {{!I-D.ietf-taps-interface}} and implementation guidelines {{?I-D.ietf-taps-impl}}.
 The Preconnection allows applications to configure Connection Properties.